niiadu/java-project-jenkins/README.md

 # java-project-jenkins

-## The output after running tomcat on an EC2 server
+The output after installing tomcat on the EC2 server
 <img width="1495" alt="Screenshot 2024-07-20 at 8 51 19 PM" src="https://github.com/user-attachments/assets/73a887ca-5d9c-4af7-83bd-d20a334a975e">

 ## Jenkins UI, after installing jenkins on the EC2 server